How to add an Azure Application Insights provider

 Take note of the Tenant ID as you will need it in following steps, and it will be entered as the

 azure active directory idon the azure app insights provider page later.

 Start a new PowerShell prompt, and type in the below:

 Connect-AzureAD -TenantId <AAD Tenant ID> -Credential (get-credential)

 <AAD Tenant ID>is the Tenant ID located in the previous step

 - You will get a prompt to log in using your Azure credentials.

 B. Create an Azure Active Directory Application

 In this step, you will create an AAD application, which Dashboard Server will use to authenticate against your AAD.
-If you have previously used the v3 OMS tile in this AD Tenant, you can use the existing application that was created for that tile (skip this section).

 Open your Azure Active Directory resource in the Azure portal and click on App registrations.